DrDab/Anthro-Public-License/README.md

 # Furry-Public-License
-A permissive software license that upholds the usage of open-soure software for ethical purposes.
+A permissive software license that upholds the usage of open-source software for ethical purposes.

 # License
 Furry Public License